krshrimali/blog/content/about.md

 ## Work Experience

+- **Grid.AI (Research Engineer) | PyTorch Lightning** (February 2022 to Present)
+    - One of the core maintainers of PyTorch Lightning.
+Contributing to PyTorch Lightning and Flash
-- **Quansight Labs (Software Developer)** (June 2021 to Present)
+- **Quansight Labs (Software Developer)** (June 2021 to February 2022)
-    - Contributing to PyTorch, check my work here: https://github.com/pytorch/pytorch/pulls/krshrimali
+    - Contributed to PyTorch, check my work here: https://github.com/pytorch/pytorch/pulls/krshrimali
 - **Sybill AI (Applied ML Engineer), Bangalore, India** (February 2021 to May 2021)
     - Designed multi‑modal models in ML pipeline.
     - Working on designing ML test framework and using MLFlow for ML experiments and hyper parameter tracking.